jcachayG93/customer-orders-shipments_net8api/README.md

 ### Domain Driven Design
 A guiding principle for this project is domain-driven design.
+#### Domain Events
+When the SalesOrder is marked as Ordered, a domain event (OrderOrdered) is dispatched:
+- The Handler creates a Packing list.
+- This operation is Idempotent.
+- This operation is transactional (if creating the Packing List fails, the Sales Order is not marked as Ordered)

 ### Vertical Slice Architecture
 This project will use vertical slice architecture, organizing the code by use case.